 Which can only be a good thing for the fitness industry.
-In fact, if more people were of the same mindset the incidence of dumb shit would decline significantly.
+In fact, if more people were of the same mindset the incidence of idiotic messaging would decline significantly.

 But when we’re talking about approaches to nutrition and fitness, to what extent should we constrain possible strategies to employ?

 I mean, if we want to be evidence-based, how should we approach practices that could work but lack a meta-analysis of several randomized controlled trials?